Insert text objects

 Note: it's also possible to change text formatting when the text box (not the text itself) is selected.
 In such a case, any changes will be applied to all the text within the text box.
 Some font formatting options (font type, size, color and decoration styles) can be applied to a previously selected portion of the text separately.

-- Adjust font formatting settings (change the font type, size, color and apply decoration styles) using the corresponding icons situated at the top toolbar.
+- Adjust font formatting settings (change the font type, size, color and apply decoration styles) using the corresponding icons situated at the Home tab of the top toolbar.
 Some additional font settings can be also altered at the Font tab of the paragraph properties window.
 To access it, right-click the text in the text box and select the Text Advanced Settings option.

-- Align the text horizontally within the text box using the corresponding icons situated at the top toolbar.
+- Align the text horizontally within the text box using the corresponding icons situated at the Home tab of the top toolbar.

-- Align the text vertically within the text box using the corresponding icons situated at the top toolbar.
+- Align the text vertically within the text box using the corresponding icons situated at the Home tab of the top toolbar.
 You can also right-click the text, select the Vertical Alignment option and then choose one of the available options: Align Top, Align Center or Align Bottom.

 - Rotate the text within the text box.
 To do that, right-click the text, select the Text Direction option and then choose one of the available options: Horizontal (is selected by default), Rotate at 90° (sets a vertical direction, from top to bottom) or Rotate at 270° (sets a vertical direction, from bottom to top).